oracleNetworkProtocol/plugchain/docs/features/mint.md

 `/staking/pool`

-Please refer to LCD swagger document.
+Please refer to  swagger document.

-As for how to run a LCD node please refer to [LCD document](../light-client/intro.md).
+As for how to run a node please refer to [wagger document](../endpoints/grpc-client.md).